SherryKennedy/Pandas_School_Analysis/README.md

 Analyzing city school data to make future school budget decisions.

+### Setup

+* Inside the local git repository, created a folder for the Python/Pandas Challenge.
+   **CitySchools**

+*  The analysis can be seen in the files: 'School Data Analysis.RTF' or 'School Data Analysis.DOCX'

+* Inside of this folder 'CitySchools'; added the following:

+  * A new file called `CitySchools.ipynb`.
+This is the main script to run for analysis.
+  * A "Resources" folder that contains the CSV files used.
+Make sure the script has the correct path to the CSV file.

 ### District Summary
 * A table that summarizes key metrics about each school, including:
 * Total Schools